chvois1/ioc-go/README.md

 ![Client library extends the storer interface](./doc/02-ioc.png "Client library extends the storer interface")

-Thanks to Go's implicit interface implementation (i.e., duck typing): nothing changes for the user of our library.
+Thanks to Go's implicit interface implementation (i.e., duck typing): nothing changes for the users of our library.

 ## Conclusion

 Do not export interfaces.

 Export concrete implementations.

 If consumers need an interface, let them define it in their own scope !